Gears 5 interview — Rod Fergusson explains the story, characters, accessibility, and ending

 GamesBeat: I hear you tried hard to make this game more approachable.
 Could you describe how you went about that?

-Fergusson: It was one of those things–when you realize what’s going to happen with Game Pass, millions of people are going to have access to the game without any sort of barrier.
+Fergusson: It was one of those things — when you realize what’s going to happen with Game Pass, millions of people are going to have access to the game without any sort of barrier.
 They don’t have to put down $60 to play it.
 We wanted to make sure we created a game that, even though it’s the fifth in the franchise, it was the most approachable, so that when new players came in, we could welcome them in a meaningful way.

 We did a bunch of stuff.
 One thing we did, we really pulled out our tutorial into a boot camp, so that new players could come in at their own pace and play through to learn the mechanics.
-Traditionally we tried to put it in the game, and it doesn’t–you can’t be super explicit about learning, because you’re trying to do it in the context of the story.
+Traditionally we tried to put it in the game, and it doesn’t — you can’t be super explicit about learning, because you’re trying to do it in the context of the story.
 The story suffers because you’re taking time to do learning.
 We felt it would be better to create the boot camp that you could go to and learn how to take cover, how to blind-fire, how to throw grenades, all these things, and do it at your own pace.
 You can repeat it if you want to.
 That way, when you go into multiplayer or campaign, you’re prepared.

-You go through a lesson, and then the lesson will–it’s done in the context of Baird and Del working together.
+You go through a lesson, and then the lesson will — it’s done in the context of Baird and Del working together.
 With each lesson Baird will ask you if you’re ready to move on.
 Then you can say yes or no. You can decide if you want to redo a tutorial or move forward.

 The other part we looked at was multiplayer.
 Historically multiplayer in Gears has been seen as hardcore.
 People come in and do a lot of wall-bouncing, fast-moving people with shotguns, and you get shot in the face five times.
 Maybe it’s not your best first experience.
 We created a new mode called Arcade, which people got to try in the tech test.
 We slowed down the movement.
 We added passive abilities.
 Almost every gun can do headshots.